 To address nutrient deficiency, consider fertilizing your philodendron with a balanced, water-soluble fertilizer specifically formulated for houseplants.
 Follow the recommended application instructions to ensure your plant receives the nutrients it needs to thrive.
 If your plant has been in the same pot for several years, consider repotting it into fresh, nutrient-rich soil to rejuvenate its health.

-• BETTER THAN LIQUID FERTILIZERS, SPIKES, AND TABLETS.
-Most houseplant fertilizers only provide 3 basic minerals.
-Big Green Leaves is loaded with essential superfood nutrients (minerals, vitamins, amino acids, organic biological compounds, and antioxidants).
-A concentrated 12-4-8 NPK plus organically-bonded micro-nutrients (magnesium, boron, iron, copper, manganese), and botanical sea kelp.
+- BETTER VALUE THAN LIQUID FERTILIZERS, SPIKES, AND TABLETS.
+Most houseplant fertilizers only provide 3 basic minerals at low quantity.
+Plus they can smell or spoil quickly!
+Big Green Leaves is loaded with essential superfood nutrients (minerals, vitamins, amino acids, organic biological compounds).
+Our concentrated 12-4-8 NPK plus organically-bonded micro-nutrients and botanical seaweed extract and organic kelp stay dry, stable, and fresh in our resealable pouch.

 Pests and Diseases